WVM2006-8

 GN: when wd we know?

-CAO: Ccl makes a formal decision whether or not to make public
+CAO: Ccl makes a formal decision whether or not to make

 GN: wd that mean holding the DP